luvnyen/gdp-labs-weekly-report-generator/README.md

 Future versions may implement automatic conversion between Markdown syntax and Google Docs formatting elements.

+### Converting Markdown to Formatted Text

+Before converting your Markdown to properly format text in Google Docs, ensure that the Markdown option is enabled:

+1. In Google Docs, navigate to **Tools** > **Preferences**.
+2. Check the option to **Enable Markdown**.
+3. Click **OK** to save your changes.

+After enabling Markdown, follow these steps to convert your plain Markdown to formatted text:

+1. In Google Docs, press **Ctrl + A** to select all content
+2. Press **Ctrl + X** to cut the content
+3. Right-click on the empty document area and select **Paste as Markdown**

 ## Custom Date Ranges

 The weekly report generator supports custom date ranges, allowing you to generate reports for specific periods instead of just the current week.